mainej/schema-voyager/README.md

 From the DataScript file, you can [generate a standalone HTML file](#view-schema-html) from which to view the data.
 This file is free of dependencies, so it can be committed, emailed or otherwise shared anywhere.

+Within the HTML there are diagrams of collections and their relationships.
+These can be exported as SVG files.
+(Open the configuration menu in the upper left of any diagram.)

 ## Usage